Friend of Music Piano Studio Policies

 • A well-tuned acoustic piano in good condition, or an 88–key digital piano with weighted keys, must be available for daily practice.

-• Payment is due at the first lesson each month, September through June.
+• Payment is due at the first lesson each month, September through May.

-• 10 equal monthly payments cover all your lessons, September through June.
+• 9 equal monthly payments cover all your lessons, September through May.

 • Lesson rates do not fluctuate with the number of weeks in a month.

-• Lessons missed for any other reason are forfeited.
-Homework, tests, parties, etc., are not valid reasons for a make-up lesson.
+parties, etc., are not valid reasons for a make-up lesson.

 • If the teacher must cancel a lesson, the lesson will be rescheduled.